The First Billion Years project: birthplaces of direct collapse black holes: Results

 We plot the properties of the haloes that constitute our sample based on above criteria in Fig.~\ref{fig.histograms}, where the differently coloured histograms are spaced uniformly over time bins of 100 Myr.
 The lower mass cut off increases with decreasing redshift due to the fact that a fixed virial temperature cut-off of $10^4$~K implies a higher halo mass with decreasing redshift.
-The spread in the halo masses gets larger towards lower redshifts and the mean temperature of the gas in the haloes is highest in the lowest redshift bin, which is after the simulation volume has been re-ionised.
-The rise in the gas temperature is not surprising, given that these are non star-forming atomic cooling haloes, the gas contains little or no H$_2$ and is mostly composed of atomic H. Furthermore, post reionisation, the atomic H could be in an ionised state, thereby making it an inefficient coolant and leading the gas to even higher temperatures ($>8000$~K) -- here there still is much confusion on what is happening in the simulation.
-Therefore, most of the gas is (partially) exposed to the UV background and brought to the equilibrium temperature given by the model of photo-ionisation equilibrium cooling employed in the simulation.
-The peaks of the histograms in the bottom panel do not necessarily reflect the background value of $J_{\rm LW, II}$ (see J13) in the simulation box in the corresponding redshift range.
+The spread in the halo masses gets larger towards lower redshifts and the mean temperature of the gas in the haloes is highest in the lowest redshift bin, which is after the simulation volume has been re-ionised. {\bf The systematic increase in the mass (or virial temperature) of candidate haloes at lower redshift is due to the fact that some of the haloes that fulfil our selection criteria at high redshifts continue to grow in mass without forming stars and are as such included in our histograms at later times as well.
+The rise in the gas temperature is not surprising, and follows the rise in the virial temperature of the haloes.} The peaks of the histograms in the bottom panel do not necessarily reflect the background value of $J_{\rm LW, II}$ (see J13) in the simulation box in the corresponding redshift range.
 This is because the LW radiation level is expected to be higher than the global value, thereby providing a strong negative LW feedback and prohibiting Pop III star formation \citep{Machacek:2001p150,OShea:2008p41}.